mk306/pyGPs/README.md

 pyGPs is a library containing code for Gaussian Process (GP) Regression and Classification.

-pyGP_FN follows the structure and functionallity of the gpml matlab implemetaion by Carl Edward Rasmussen and Hannes Nickisch (Copyright (c) by Carl Edward Rasmussen and Hannes Nickisch, 2013-01-21).
+pyGP_FN follows structure and functionality of the gpml matlab implementaion by Carl Edward Rasmussen and Hannes Nickisch (Copyright (c) by Carl Edward Rasmussen and Hannes Nickisch, 2013-01-21).

 pyGP_OO is an object oriented implemetation of GP regression and classificaion.